cmu-odml/cmu-odml.github.io/labs/01_pytorch_ffnns.md

    * Is the variance high or low?
 Did you notice any outliers?
 Was the first iteration of inference slower than the others?
    * Explain any phenomena you note.

-4. Report the parameter count of the model as manually calculated; and as determined by your code solution.
+4. Report the parameter count of the model as manually calculated; and as determined by your programatic code solution.
 Does this align with your expectations?
 Why or why not?

 5. Report the number of FLOPs that your model requires to perform single-batch inference.